Do Dolphins Attack Humans

-Plus, if you count orcas as dolphins, which are both part of the same Delphinidae family, then you'll see a higher number of human fatalities caused by the dolphin community.
+Dolphins and killer whales are both part of the Delphinidae family.
+So technically killer whales are not whales at all, but in fact dolphins, meaning there is an even higher number of human fatalities caused by the dolphin community.
 Our Are Orcas Dolphins Or Whales article explains this concept in further detail.

 One of the most brutal dolphin attacks on record was described by National Geographic in 1994, when two men swimming off the coast of Sao Paulo, Brazil, were rammed by a large dolphin.
 Unfortunately, one of the men passed away from post-accident internal injuries.

 That occurrence is the only known fatality caused by dolphins, while in contrast, 8 people died from shark attacks in 2021 alone.
 While this is a much higher number in comparison to dolphins, don't worry too much, as your odds of dying from a shark attack are still only1 in 3.7 million if you live within 100 miles of the coast.

 Dolphin Are Tricky Hunters

 Dolphins are cold, calculating predators.
 When they get hungry, they'll use different tricks to trap and kill their prey.
 Scientists have observed dolphins in Florida's waters using their tails to splash mud around in circular formations, trapping fish to eat.
 Some researchers have seen dolphins out in Shark Bay, Australia, digging up prey on the ocean floor using sponges.

 Even more impressive, dolphins have the ability to communicate their unique tricks with other dolphins, allowing them to improvise and team up.

 Sometimes, they will gather in teams of more than a thousand to hunt, which is a pretty terrifying thought.